Animal welfare in the United Kingdom: Animal testing

 The Animals (Scientific Procedures) Act 1986 (ASPA) regulates the conditions under which animal testing can occur in the UK.
+The UK government that took power in 2024 pledged to stop animal testing for some major safety tests by the end of 2025 and reducing the use of dogs and non-human primates in tests for human medicines by at least 35% by 2030.

 Those applying for a licence must explain why such research cannot be done through in vitro (non-animal) methods.
 All research projects must pass an ethical review panel set by the Home Office, which aims to decide if the potential benefits outweigh any suffering for the animals involved.

 Primates, cats, dogs, and horses have additional protection over other vertebrates included in the Act.
 Revised legislation came into force in January 2013.
 This has been expanded to protect "all living vertebrates, other than man, and any living cephalopod.
 Fish and amphibia are protected once they can feed independently and cephalopods at the point when they hatch.
 Embryonic and foetal forms of mammals, birds and reptiles are protected during the last third of their gestation or incubation period."

 The definition of regulated procedures was also expanded: "A procedure is regulated if it is carried out on a protected animal and may cause that animal a level of pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by inserting a hypodermic needle according to good veterinary practice."
 It also includes modifying the genes of a protected animal if this causes the animal pain, suffering, distress, or lasting harm.
 The ASPA also considers other issues such as animal sources, housing conditions, identification methods, and the humane killing of animals.

 Dog fighting

 Dog fighting in the UK is banned by the Protection of Animals Act 1911, which was specific in outlawing "the fighting or baiting of animals."
-However, it has been estimated that a dog fight takes place every day in the UK.
+However, it was estimated in 2015 that a dog fight took place every day in the UK.
 Fighting dogs are pitted against each other for "profit and reputational gain".
 Dog fighting can cause "torn flesh, blood loss, disembowelment or even death" of the dogs involved.
 Stolen pets, such as smaller dogs and cats are used as "bait" to train canines for fights, which can last for up to five hours.

 Traditionally dog fighting was hidden away in rural areas, but is believed to be prevalent in urban areas as well.
 It is often related to gang activity.